-I’m a veterinary medicine student at the Royal Veterinary College (RVC) in London with a passion for achieving global health by using a ‘One Health’, interdisciplinary approach, aided by the latest technology and knowledge.
+I’m a veterinary medicine student at the Royal Veterinary College (RVC) in London with a passion for achieving global health by using a ‘One Health’, interdisciplinary approach, and the best of technology and research.

-I am astoundingly lucky to be Lead Researcher and science programming advisor for the Hay Festival and its Hay Levels education project.
-I get to interview some world-class thinkers at the world’s premier arts, literature, politics and science festival.
+- I am astoundingly excited to be Lead Researcher and science programming advisor for the Hay Festival and its Hay Levels education project.
+I get to interview some world-class thinkers at the world’s premier arts, literature, politics, ideas and science festival.